mxcl/PromiseKit/_posts/2015-01-24-sealing-your-own-promises.md

 layout: default
 ---

-# Sealing Your Own Promises
+# Sealing Your Own Promises — Objective C

 To start your own promise chain, use `+promiseWithResolverBlock:`.
 Here we show how to wrap a [Parse](http://parse.com) query: